Historical Tales | News | Vampires | Zombies | Werewolves

 With autoloading rifles, an automatic mechanism ejects the fired cartridge and continues to feed successive cartridges into the chamber.
 Autoloaders are sometimes called "automatics," but the more appropriate term is "semi-automatics" due to the fact that the trigger must be released between shots.

 In bolt-action rifles, cartridges are inserted by hand into the chamber or from a magazine and are extracted and ejected as the bolt opens the action.
 The mechanical simplicity of the bolt-action rifle provides durability, dependability and the strength to handle modern magnum calibers.

 Generally speaking, the semi-automatic rifle is best if your target is further than 100 yards away.
 The .50 caliber rifle, which is banned in California, is a better choice as the required range increases beyond several hundred yards.

-Vampires: FVZA sharpshooters used rifles with night vision scopes to pick off vampires as they emerged from their shelter for a night of hunting.
+Vampires: FVZA sharpshooters used rifles with night-vision scopes to pick off vampires as they emerged from their shelters for a night of hunting.
 But for home defense against bloodsuckers, the rifle is not very practical.

 Zombies: When zombies are coming, a rifle from a fortified, elevated position is just about the best weapon there is.
 There's no danger of catching zombic fluids and viscera in the eyes, nose and mouth, and no danger of a zombie grabbing the barrel of the rifle.
 Picking off zombies from a safe spot can even be, dare I say, more than a little fun.